 H. Violation: Failure to observe published work hours or days or failure to obtain special permission to work outside of the published hours or days from the ARC in the event of extenuating circumstances.

-Penalty: Fine per violation and revocation of the building permit for the third offense.
+Correction: Revocation of the Callawassie Island building permit for the third offense.

 I. Violation: Failure to purchase vehicle decals or daily passes from Security.